ByronChung/Pathfinding-Visualizer/README.md

 # Visualizer
-web-application using ReactJS that visualizes pathfinding algorithms
+A web-application created using ReactJS that visualizes graph pathfinding algorithms

 Feel free to use the visualizer at : https://optimistic-poincare-571b80.netlify.app